teuk/mediabot_v3/docs/QUOTE_COMMAND_V3_PILOT.md

 the exact handler references saved before the pilot.
 Quote rows created during an intentional `on` test are application data and must be removed explicitly by their recorded ids; lifecycle rollback does not rewrite data.

+## MB767 accepted persistent development promotion

+MB767 promotes `quotes-v3` on `#test` only after an observe-first parity pass.
+The authoritative proof uses disposable text, verifies one add, one exact view, one recall increment and one authorized delete, then confirms that no probe row or temporary identity remains.

+The final accepted posture is `quotes-v3` enabled with exactly its four manifest capabilities and policy `on` for `#test`.
+A clean service restart must restore the package as ready with all five commands mounted and zero failures.
+This state is held by the core-owned API v3 boot ledger; source installation remains default-off and no production channel is promoted.